 • Delivery Tubes Clear heavy wall PVC feed line tubes allow feed to be easily viewed as it is delivered.
 Economical white tubes, or a combination of both, are also available.
 Heavy gauge galvanized steel tubing is also available to prevent tube wear in Chain Disk applications that require longer run times.

 • Tight Turn Radius Chain Disk corners have a tight radius allowing the system to turn 180 degrees in a 24" space.
 Corners are installed horizontally or vertically for maximum versatility.
 A cast metal wheel gently guides the chain through the corner.
 A sealed ball bearing keeps the system running smoothly for many years.

 • Delivers feed "en masse" decreasing feed particle separation and damage to expensive pelleted feeds.
-This versatile system adapts to any installation and a single chain disk drive unit powers up to 900 ft. of chain delivering feed at up to 50lbs./minute.
+This versatile pig feeding system adapts to any installation and a single chain disk drive unit powers up to 900 ft. of chain delivering feed at up to 50lbs./minute.
 The drive unit housing is constructed of 304 stainless steel to provide years of service.
 Correct chain tension is automatically adjusted by a spring loaded tensioning wheel.

 • Max Run Timers are a standard feature of the Chain Disk Feed Delivery System control panel.
 The max run timer will automatically shut down the feed system if it runs continuously for an excessive amount of time indicating that a bin has run empty or that a costly feed spill is occurring.